All I Have to Do Is Dream: Cover versions

 Richard Chamberlain covered the song on his 1962 album Richard Chamberlain Sings.
-Released as a single in 1963, it peaked at No. 14 on the Billboard Hot 100 chart, and No. 6 on Billboards Middle-Road Singles chart.
-In Canada it reached No. 6.
+Released as a single in 1963, it peaked at number 14 on the Billboard Hot 100 chart, and number six on Billboard's Middle-Road Singles chart.
+In Canada, it reached number six.

 Roy Orbison covered the song on his 1963 album In Dreams.

-French singer, Sheila, recorded a French cover version entitled "Pendant les vacances", a hit in France in 1963.
+French singer Sheila recorded a French cover version entitled "Pendant les vacances", a hit in France in 1963.

 Bobbie Gentry and Glen Campbell released a duet version in 1969.
-Their version reached No. 27 on the Billboard Hot 100, No. 6 on Billboards Hot Country Singles chart, No. 4 on Billboards Easy Listening chart, No. 3 on the UK Singles Chart, No. 6 in Sweden (Radio Sweden), and No. 3 in South Africa (Springbok Radio).
-In Canada, their version was No. 2 on the country charts, No. 3 on the AC charts, and No. 29 on the pop charts.
+Their version reached number 27 on the Billboard Hot 100, number six on Billboards Hot Country Singles chart, number four on Billboards Easy Listening chart, No. 3 on the UK Singles Chart, No. 6 in Sweden (Radio Sweden), and number three in South Africa (Springbok Radio).
+In Canada, their version was number two on the country charts, number three on the AC charts, and number 29 on the pop charts.

-The Nitty Gritty Dirt Band's version, from their 1975 album Symphonion Dream, reached No. 66 on the Billboard Hot 100, No. 30 on Billboards Easy Listening chart, and No. 79 on Billboards Hot Country Singles chart.
-In Canada it reached No. 81.
+The Nitty Gritty Dirt Band's version, from their 1975 album Symphonion Dream, reached number 66 on the Billboard Hot 100, number 30 on Billboards Easy Listening chart, and number 79 on Billboards Hot Country Singles chart.
+In Canada on RPM, it reached number 81.

-Andy Gibb and Victoria Principal peaked at no. 51 on the Billboard Hot 100 in 1981 with their remake.
-In Canada their version reached No. 8 on the AC chart and No. 29 on the pop chart.
+Andy Gibb and Victoria Principal peaked at number 51 on the Billboard Hot 100 in 1981 with their remake.
+In Canada, their version reached number eight on the AC chart and number 29 on the pop chart.

 R.E.M. contributed their rendition titled "Dream (All I Have to Do)" to the Athens, GA: Inside/Out soundtrack in 1987.

-British singer Cliff Richard, singing with Phil Everly, recorded a version of the song that peaked at No. 14 on the UK singles chart in 1994.
+British singer Cliff Richard, singing with Phil Everly, recorded a version of the song that peaked at number 14 on the UK singles chart in 1994.

-Brandi Carlile performed the song at the 2021 Rock and Roll Hall of Fame Induction Ceremony.
+Brandi Carlile performed the song at the 2021 Rock and Roll Hall of Fame induction ceremony.

-The song was briefly covered in Sharkboy and Lavagirl.